 Located within two national forests, Stevens Pass caters to outdoor enthusiasts of all levels with seasonal activities, including skiing, snowboarding, mountain biking, and hiking.

 Stevens Pass is a unique experience because you can ski or ride under the stars at night skiing when the sun goes down.
 Suppose you’re looking for something fun to do with your evening.
-In that case, I highly recommend an evening of skiing followed by Hot Toddie at Steven’s pass lodge.
+In that case, I highly recommend an evening of skiing followed by Hot Toddie at Steven’s pass lodge or maybe even enjoy overnight camping at the resort.

 For those who don’t want to drive to the mountain, you can book a shuttle that takes you from downtown Leavenworth up to Stevens pass.
 For more information, click here.